HeardLibrary/twine-for-wikicite/reference/DEMO_Chapter_3_Setting_up_your_Wikidata_account.md

 You can find Babel templates to cut, paste and edit at [https://www.wikidata.org/wiki/Wikidata:Userboxes](https://www.wikidata.org/wiki/Wikidata:Userboxes)

-The ISO language codes may be found on Wikipedia.
+The ISO language codes used in the Babel template may be found on Wikipedia.

 SHOW HOW TO JOIN A WIKIPROJECT